HGustavs/LenaSYS/README.md

 - Go to the [Apache Friends website](https://www.apachefriends.org/) and download XAMPP to your workspace.
 - Once downloaded, go to your **Downloads** folder and run the installer.

+**macOS Specifics**
-On **Mac**, you may receive a warning saying Apple cannot verify that XAMPP is free from malware.
+You may receive a warning saying Apple cannot verify that XAMPP is free from malware.
 To fix this:
   1. Go to **Settings** -> **Privacy & Security**.
   2. Select **Open Anyway**.